qutip/qutip-doc/dev_roadmap.md

  ## qutip major release roadmap

  ### qutip v.5
- These workpackages need to be completed for the qutip v.5 release.
+ These Projects need to be completed for the qutip v.5 release.

   - [dl-abs](#data-layer-abstraction)
   - [qmain-reorg](#qutip-main-reorganization)